vivi235711/gamer/example/test_problem/Hydro/AGORA_IsolatedGalaxy/README.md

    - [Goldbaum et al. 2016](https://arxiv.org/abs/1605.00646)
    - [yt hub](https://girder.hub.yt/#collection/5736481ddd9119000164acf1)
-3. Run the script `download_ic.sh` to download the low-resolution initial condition files for this test --> It's the same script used in the "AgoraGalaxy" test problem of Enzo
+3. Run the script `download_ic.sh` to download the low-resolution initial condition files for this test
+> [!NOTE]
+> It's the same script used in the "AgoraGalaxy" test problem of Enzo.
 4. Some handy yt analysis scripts are put at `yt_script`